Trusted Since 2009

 Pond Dredging Services

-Comprehensive pond dredging, sediment removal, and restoration services tailored to Utah ponds, lakes, and water features.
+Comprehensive pond dredging, sediment removal, and restoration services tailored to Utah and Idaho ponds, lakes, and water features.

 We provide pond dredging, sediment removal, and restoration services across the Wasatch Front and beyond.
-Select your city to view local information or contact us for help planning a dredging project anywhere in Utah.
+Select your Utah city to view local information, or scroll to our Idaho service areas to plan a dredging project anywhere in Utah or Idaho.

 Request Dredging EstimateCall (801) 590-8516